arduino/docs-content/content/hardware/08.mega/boards/giga-r1-wifi/datasheet/datasheet.md

 - **Audio Processing:** The GIGA R1 WiFi provides a 3.5 mm audio input/output to easily interact with audio signals in the environment.
 Analyse and create audio signals directly on the board.
 Connect a microphone and control a wide range of digital and analog devices.
 Create your own musical instrument and change the note through the various inputs.
 Create an online concert with the Arduino IoT Cloud or any other third-party service and connect with people all over the world.

-- **Data acquisition device:** Thanks to the numerous analog inputs, including the one connected to the jack connector (J15), and the two DAC outputs with a resolution up to 12 bits, you can create your own data acquisition device.
+- **Data acquisition device:** Thanks to the numerous analog inputs, including the jack connector (J15) and the two DAC outputs with a resolution up to 12 bits, you can create your own data acquisition device.
 Make your own multimeter or even an oscilloscope and create an online dashboard with the Arduino IoT Cloud or any other third-party service.
 Design your own electrochemical experiments, apply custom current/voltage waveforms and check the status of your experiment from the comfort of your home.

 ## Accessories (Not Included)